vokegpu/anubis-graphics-kit/README.md

 # AGK

-Anubis Graphics Kit (AGK) is a photo-realism rendering engine made in OpenGL 4 for SDL2, the purpose of this engine is to do rendering tests and implement empirical rendering equations, techniques, concepts & specifically the umbrella PBR.
+Anubis Graphics Kit (AGK) is a photo-realism rendering engine made in OpenGL 4 for SDL2, the purpose of this engine is to do rendering tests and implement empirical rendering equations, techniques, concepts, & specifically the umbrella PBR.
 There is an official researcher article being write together with this project to investigate a way to connect heightmaps.
 The research is not linked to any institution, perhaps I will publish here at the ends of article project,
 but VokeGpu will keep update this engine project.